repat/mytinytodo/src/api/README.md

 mytinytodo API
 ======
 I'm writing a simple JSON-API for lists and items for myTinyTodo.
-It's very very alpha, don't use it yet.
+It's very very alpha and changing fast.
+Don't use it yet.
 Contributions welcome!

 ### For Debugging only
 #### GET /api/getMD5pw